yurijmikhalevich/rclip/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist

-- [ ] my PR is focused and contains one wholistic change
+- [ ] my PR is focused and contains one holistic change
 - [ ] I have added screenshots or screen recordings to show the changes